YoshiokaHaruki/AMXX-Point-Map-Maker/README.md

 # AMXX Point Map Maker
 Unified system for creating points on the map for your plugins.

-This system was created in order not to produce `"point generators"` for certain plugins.
+This system was created in order not to produce "point generators" for certain plugins.
 Why do all this if you can use 1 plugin for all this?

 This plugin creates points on the map and saves them in a `json` file with the name of the map.
 For convenience, so that the plugin can be used for many other systems at the same time, you can create points with a specific object name, so that in the future, in the desired plugin, you can search for points by this object name.

+---

+### Requirements

+- ReHLDS, ReGameDLL, ReAPI, Metamod-R (or Metamod-P), AMX Mod X 1.9.0+

+NB!
+In the next versions I will make Non-ReAPI support

 ---